 Last updated on July 2nd, 2019 at 09:32 am

-See a recent look inside the Domes from WISN-TV Channel 12, media partner of BizTimes Milwaukee.
+See more in a report from WISN-TV Channel 12, a media partner of BizTimes Milwaukee.